Marguerite Porete (c. 1250 - 1310)

 with its warning labels

-printed on the cover
+etched on the cover

-with its distortions in the guise
+with its corruptions in the guise

 of editorial intermediations